virtix/one-click-hugo-cms/site/content/_index.md

     Are you fed up with the exhausting Red and Blue politics?
 Me, too!
 And I can do better!
 I'm starting a brand New Alternative American Government (NAAG) right here, right now.
 All I need is a nap.
 After that, a cup of coffee.
-And then when I get my car fixed, I'll be ready change the world!
+And when I get my car fixed, I'll be ready change the world!
 But I need your help, so, read on.
 intro:
   heading: What will this new world look like?
-  text: ''
+  text: 'With your help, I promise to make the following commonplace realities:'
 products:
   - image: /img/giphy-wheelchair-riot.gif
-    text: Geriatric-friendly protests.
+    text: ' Geriatric-friendly protests'
+  - image: /img/annoying-people-annoying-people-everywhere-eme-com-27139601.png
+    text: Peace between annoying people and cool people
+  - image: /img/meme_editwiki.png
+    text: 'The new constitution will be one Wiki page! '
+  - image: /img/yeah-forgot.jpg
+    text: 'I had a couple of other ideas, but I forgot to write them down.
+Whatever. '
 values:
   heading: My Manifesto
   text: >-